Hardy Boyz: Team Xtreme (2000–2002)

-At No Way Out, the Hardy Boyz participated in a tag team turmoil match which was won by the APA.
-At WrestleMania X8, along with the APA and the Dudley Boyz, the Hardyz challenged Billy and Chuck for the WWF Tag Team Championship in a four corners elimination match.
+At No Way Out on February 17, the Hardy Boyz participated in a tag team turmoil match which was won by the APA.
+At WrestleMania X8 on March 17, along with the APA and the Dudley Boyz, the Hardyz challenged Billy and Chuck for the WWF Tag Team Championship in a four corners elimination match.
 The APA were eliminated by the Dudleyz, whom the Hardy Boyz managed to eliminate.
 In the end, they were pinned by the champions, therefore losing the opportunity.
 They then began a feud with the newcomer Brock Lesnar and his manager Paul Heyman.
-At Judgment Day, the Hardy Boyz lost to Lesnar and Heyman in a tag team match.
+At Judgment Day on May 19, the Hardy Boyz lost to Lesnar and Heyman in a tag team match.

 Split and departure (2002–2005)

 The duo split up afterward as Jeff began a storyline with The Undertaker, while Matt was relegated to working on Heat.
 In the storyline, Matt then attacked Jeff due to jealousy of Jeff getting opportunities, including a match for the Intercontinental Championship.
 Matt was then moved to the SmackDown! brand, where he dubbed himself "Matt Hardy Version 1" and the "Sensei of Mattitude" and picked up real-life friend Shannon Moore and briefly Crash Holly as followers.
-He later won the Cruiserweight Championship from Billy Kidman at No Way Out in February 2003.
+He later won the Cruiserweight Championship from Billy Kidman at No Way Out on February 23, 2003.
 Jeff was released from WWE on April 22 for erratic behavior, drug use, refusal to go to rehab and deteriorating ring performance as well as constant tardiness and no-showing events.

 Following his release from WWE, Jeff debuted in Total Nonstop Action Wrestling (TNA) in mid-2004.
 After no-showing several events, he was suspended in 2006 before leaving the company soon afterward.
 Meanwhile, in April 2005, Matt was released from WWE due to unprofessional conduct with social media after discovering Lita had a real-life affair with Edge.
 He was rehired just a few months later, feuded with Edge, and was eventually sent to the SmackDown! brand.